-Total duration including deliberation and feedback: 20 minutes (concert) + 10 minutes per student (evaluation and feedback).
+Total duration including deliberation and feedback: 20 minutes + 10 minutes per student.

 Evaluation and examination regulations Internal marking.
 Pass/fail.

 The assessment must reflect to what extent the objectives from the main study area are expected to be met after Module 4.